Austin Hedges Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in MLB.
+- The Marlins pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins have a 4.08 team ERA that ranks 14th among all league pitching staffs.
+- The Marlins have the 13th-ranked team ERA across all MLB pitching staffs (4.04).

-- The Marlins allow the ninth-fewest home runs in baseball (79 total, one per game).
+- Marlins pitchers combine to give up the eighth-fewest home runs in baseball (79 total, one per game).

-- Hoeing (1-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched) makes the start for the Marlins, his fourth of the season.
+- Perez makes the start for the Marlins, his ninth of the season.
+He is 4-1 with a 1.54 ERA and 45 strikeouts in 41 2/3 innings pitched.

-- In his last time out on Monday, the right-hander threw four scoreless innings against the Toronto Blue Jays while surrendering three hits.
+- The righty last pitched on Tuesday against the Toronto Blue Jays, when he went six scoreless innings while giving up three hits.

-- The 26-year-old has put up an ERA of 2.70, with 8.1 strikeouts per nine innings, in 17 games this season.
-Opponents are batting .257 against him.
+- In eight games this season, the 20-year-old has put up an ERA of 1.54, with 9.9 strikeouts per nine innings.
+Opponents are batting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.